-Federal Portion Budget Request Act:

-Legislation that sets the federally funded portion of the budget for each agency for the fiscal year.

-This piece of the Budget Request Act goes through the congressional budget process.
+Federal Portion Budget Request Act: Legislation that sets federal funding for certain functions paid for by the federal government, like DC courts.
+This Act goes through the congressional budget process.

 Financial plan: Budget for the city's current fiscal year and three years beyond.
 The four-year financial plan is mandated by Congress.